cwray-tech/my-tasks/README.md

 ## MyTasks

+This project really isn't maintained, so if you do actually want to use it, it is mainly just useful for learning.
+Feel free to mess around with it as much as you want!

 MyTasks is a simple task and project management app.
 Need to just know what you got going next in your day to day?
 This is the app for you.

 - Add tasks and projects.